Quickly Launch Websites & Shortcuts Using Text Macros

 How to Launch Chrome Shortcuts using Custom Keywords & Phrases

-We already know how to a create bookmarks for shortcuts like Chrome history, extensions & settings pages.
+We already know how to create bookmarks for shortcuts like Chrome history, extensions & settings pages.
 The same URLs can be used with Chrome’s Search Engines feature to launch shortcuts like settings by repeating the same steps.

 Here’s an example where the keyword sts is used to launch Chrome settings.